cmda-bt/pt-course-19-20/readme.md

 ## Program

-This course is given at [communication and multimedia design][program], a design bachelor focused on interactive digital products and services.
+This project is given at [communication and multimedia design][program], a design bachelor focused on interactive digital products and services.
 CMD is part of the [faculty of digital media and creative industries][faculty] at the [Amsterdam University of Applied Sciences][university].